Opening Doors to Brighter Tomorrows

 TANF - Paving the Road to Self-Sufficiency

 The Employment Advancement Retention Network (EARN) Center is the major vehicle in Philadelphia for helping recipients of Temporary Assistance for Needy Families (TANF) prepare for and obtain employment.
-Based on the needs of each participant, services include assessment, development of individual plans, work readiness and life skills training, literacy tutoring and GED preparation, community work experience, case management and counseling, career exploration, job placement, and post-placement retention services.
+Based on the needs of each participant, services include assessment, development of individual plans, work readiness and life skills training, literacy tutoring, community work experience, case management and counseling, career exploration, job placement, and post-placement retention services.

 Impact was the pilot program selected to operate an EARN Center in 2005 and provided services to over 5,000 TANF recipients until 2008 when Impact was asked to implement the Social Employment Center, a special initiative providing work readiness training and socially beneficial work activities to pregnant TANF recipients.
 Impact was awarded a new EARN Center contract by PWDC in 2010 and took over the full operation of an existing EARN Center from a previous operator, moving into the existing facility, and continuing services to 581 customers without a day’s loss of service time.
-Impact is currently one of six EARN Centers in Philadelphia and leads the system in job placements and job placement percentage
+Impact currently runs an EARN Center at 2701 N. Broad St. and leads the system in job placements and job placement percentage.
+Since 2010, Impact has served over 9,000 TANF participants, placed 2,005 into employment, and assisted another 713 participants to transition to skills training.

 Inception to Present